Modules for International Countryside Conservation, Protection and Management (MICPAM)

 Full project title: Modules for international countryside conservation, protection and management (MICPAM)

 Funded by: European Commission

-The internet, email and computer/video conferencing will play an important role both in managing the project and in delivery of the modules.
-Learners will be encouraged to use computer resources at their homes, places of employment, or university to access materials, communicate with tutors and other learners and to submit coursework for assessment.
-DL materials will be developed collaboratively, using the expertise of each partner institution, and piloted with user groups prior to marketing the courses.
+The internet, email and computer/video conferencing played an important role, both in managing the project and in delivery of the modules.
+Learners were encouraged to use computer resources at their homes, places of employment, or university to access materials, communicate with tutors and other learners and to submit coursework for assessment.
+DL materials were developed collaboratively, using the expertise of each partner institution, and piloted with user groups prior to marketing the courses.

-Outputs will include student and staff evaluation reports of web-enhanced DL, a staff handbook of good practice for the development of web-based DL materials and Project Report and articles for the educational press in journals across Europe.
+Outputs included student and staff evaluation reports of web-enhanced DL, a staff handbook of good practice for the development of web-based DL materials, project report and articles for the educational press in journals across Europe.